Safety margin determination of the nuclear power plant reactor pressure vessel with taking into account warm pre-stress effect

 References

-1. No. SSG-25.
-Periodic safety review for nuclear power plants: specific safety guide, International Atomic Energy Agency, Vien-na, 2012, 106 p.
+1. Periodic safety review for nuclear power plants: specific safety guide.
+Vienna: International Atomic Energy Agency, 2012, 106 p.

-8. M. Zarazovskii et al., “Comprehensive analysis of the WPS effect perfomed for the purposes of RPV long-term operation”, SMiRT-26 26th International Conference on Structural Mechanics in Reactor Technology, July 10-15 2022.
+8. M. Zarazovskii, V. Pistora, D. Lauerova, P. Yasniy and O. Ishchenko, “Comprehensive analysis of the WPS effect performed for the purposes of RPV long-term operation”, in 26th International Conference on Structural Mechanics in Reactor Technology (SMiRT-26), Berlin/Potsdam, Germany, 2022.
+Available: https://www.smirt26.com/Portals/smirt26/BB-Smirt26/Inhalt/th.2.g.3.pdf.

-9. IAEA-TECDOC-1627.
-Pressurized Thermal Shock in Nuclear Power Plants: Good Practices for Assessment: Deterministic Evaluation for the Integrity of Reactor Pressure Vessel, International Atomic Energy Agency, Vienna, 2010, 217 p.
+9. Pressurized Thermal Shock in Nuclear Power Plants: Good Practices for Assessment.
+Deterministic Evaluation for the Integrity of Reactor Pressure Vessel.
+Vienna: International Atomic Energy Agency, 2010, 217 p.

-13. SOU NAEK 158:2020 Ensuring technical safety.
-Technical requirements for the installation and safe operation of equipment and pipelines of nuclear power plants with VVER reactors, NAEC “ENERGOATOM”, 2020.
+12. SOU NAEK 158:2020.
+Ensuring technical safety.
+Technical requirements for the installation and safe operation of equipment and pipelines of nuclear power plants with VVER reactors, 2020.

 Published